zhaifengguang/turtlebot_ekf/Turtlebot_Intro_and_Notes.md

 The [Turtlebot software installation](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation) guide is your friend.

-There you will find step by step instructions for creating a chained workspace: rocon --> kobuki --> turtlebot.
+There you will find step by step instructions for creating a chained workspace: rocon --> kobuki --> Turtlebot.
-Or you could simply merge them into one, but I personally perfer the chained workspace to keep files clean and separate.
+Or you could simply merge them into one, but I personally prefer the chained workspace to keep files clean and separate.

 ###### [Back to contents](#contents)